clcarver1130/deep_parking/README.md

-# deep_parking
+# Deep Parking - A Solution to Ragland Parking Woes

-Repository to hold all code for our Ragland Parking Image Classifier
+Repository to hold all files for our Ragland Parking Image Classifier